 The desire to use children as political pawns led to children being engaged at very young ages, sometimes even as babies.
-To curb this, a law was passed stating that to be engaged, the two-people had to be at least seven years old.
+To curb this, a law was passed stating that to be engaged, the two people had to be at least seven years old.

 To symbolize the engagement, the man (or boy) placed an iron ring on the middle finger of the left hand of his fiancée.
-The reason for this was that, while conducting dissections of human bodies, Roman doctors believed that they had discovered a nerve which ran directly from this finger to the heart.
+The reason for this was that, while conducting dissections of human bodies, Roman doctors believed that they had discovered a nerve that ran directly from this finger to the heart.
 To make a marriage legally binding was very simple.

 The only requirement was a public statement of intent.
 Marriage was viewed as a religious duty whose goal was to produce children to ensure that the family gods would continue to be worshipped.

-During most of the Republic, the most common form of marriage known as a manus marriage.
+During most of the Republic, the most common form of marriage was known as a manus marriage.
 Manus means “hand” in Latin, and this marriage received its name from the fact that the woman was regarded as a piece of property that passed from the hand of her father to that of her husband.

 In this type of marriage, the woman had no rights, and any property she had was under the control of her husband.
 She herself was considered the legal equivalent of a daughter to her husband, and he had all the powers of life and death which a father held over a daughter.

-The Marriage Ceremony – Types of Marriage in Ancient Rome
+The Marriage Ceremony—Types of Marriage in Ancient Rome

 There were three ways in which a manus marriage could be legally contracted.